lanceewing/you-ve-been-glitched/README.md

 **Pause:** P

 #Notes#
-Best played in Chrome, on a reasonably fast computer, with a semi-decent graphics card.
+Tested on Chrome, Firefox, and Internet Explorer.
+Might require a reasonably fast computer, with a semi-decent graphics card, although it has been working fine in a VirtualBox VM.
+I've noticed that Chrome running on my laptop really struggled with the rotation, but Firefox and Internet Explorer on the same device worked perfectly.
+So my advice would be to check the graphics acceleration settings in Chrome if there are performance issues there.

 #Credits#
 **Created By:** Lance Ewing